Vimeo • Product Design Lead • 2022

 Old experience

-The second ‘aha’ moment: A guided feature tour
+The second ‘aha’ moment: a guided feature tour

-New experience
+Optimised experience

-New experience
+Optimised experience

 Building a business case for stakeholder buy-in